650 Minnesota COVID-19 cases, 2 deaths reported

 Diagnostic testing is revealing steady growth in infections with the coronavirus that causes COVID-19, with the 650 infections reported on Monday bringing Minnesota's seven-day average to roughly 671 reported cases per day.

-The latest daily case count by the Minnesota Department of Health brought the total infections in the pandemic to 51,803.
+The latest daily case count by the Minnesota Department of Health brought the total infections to 51,803.
 The state also reported two deaths, bringing that total to 1,576 in the pandemic.

 State health officials are watching closely for the monthlong increase in COVID-19 cases to result in more hospitalizations and deaths — a pattern that has happened in Southern and Western states.